Is Lululemon Shifting Toward Sustainable Manufacturing?

 • High energy usage in synthetic fabric production

-• Difficulty in fully biodegradable materials
+• Difficulty achieving fully biodegradable performance fabrics

 8. What Smaller Brands Can Learn from Lululemon’s Model